 With this negative “whispering campaign”, the adversary sets out to gradually—but purposefully—sow seeds of doubt or criticism about individual members of The First Presidency and Quorum of the Twelve Apostles.
-He might:
+One might:

 - Offer convincing, subtle alternatives such as groups, symposiums or blogs so that members’ attention is diverted to them instead of the words of living prophets;

-- Encourage members of the church to begin to view prophets and apostles as fairly regular, kind, older gentlemen whose words are nice-—but not always up to speed with social trends.
-Get them to pick and choose what to follow from their words.
+- Encourage members of the church to begin to view prophets and apostles as not always up to speed with social trends;

-- Point the potential for fallibility.
-Suggest an “old-age release” or the possibility that newer or younger Church leaders might bring in more liberal ideologies.
+- Suggest an “old-age release” or the possibility that newer or younger Church leaders might bring in more liberal ideologies.
 Hope that as a result, LDS doctrine will evolve to be more in sync with current social trends;

-- Finally, weaken the messenger so that the message becomes weak (or at least taken with a grain of salt) and thus lessen the authority and divinity of the calling of the holy apostleship.
+- Actively weaken the messenger so that the message becomes weak (or at least taken with a grain of salt), thus trying to lessen the authority and divinity of the calling of the holy apostleship.

 But I ask myself, if this is so clear, why is it so difficult?
 There may be many answers to this, but I think, in reality, there is only one.
 Most of the difficulty can be traced to our desire to be more acceptable to the world than to God.
 The teachings of a living prophet are often contrary to the trends of the world.
 We, as Latter-day Saints, must understand that there is an expanding gulf between the standards of the world and those of the gospel and kingdom of God, and that living prophets will always teach the standards of God.
 As much as we may want the gospel to accommodate to the world, it can’t, it won’t, it never has, and it never will. … to have living prophets, seers, and revelators among us and not listen to them is no better than not having them at all.[iv]

-3. The First Presidency and Quorum of the Twelve Apostles are United.
+2. The First Presidency and Quorum of the Twelve Apostles are united

 Please know that there are no power struggles or prideful ego trips within the First Presidency and Quorum of the Twelve Apostles.
 As much as it would please the adversary to see this or to have members believe it, this is simply false.
 They don’t work that way, and neither does the Lord.
-In their own words:
+They are united.
+Listen to their own words about this:

 President Gordon B. Hinckley: “No decision emanates from the deliberations of the First Presidency and the Twelve without total unanimity among all concerned.
 At the outset in considering matters, there may be differences of opinion.
 These are to be expected.
 These men come from different backgrounds.
 They are men who think for themselves.
 But before a final decision is reached, there comes a unanimity of mind and voice.”[vii]